ellie-yun/UOCIS322-P4/README.md

 We should be able to run your test suite by changing to the `brevets` directory and typing `nosetests`.
 All tests should pass.
 You should have at least 5 test cases, and more importantly, your test cases should be chosen to distinguish between an implementation that correctly interprets the ACP rules and one that does not.

-### Replacing `README`

-This `README` is currently written primarily as instructions to CIS 322 students.
-Replace it with a proper `README` for an ACP time calculator.
-Think about what should be included for users and for developers.

 ## Tasks

 The code under `brevets` can serve as a starting point.
 It illustrates a very simple AJAX transaction between the Flask server and JavaScript on the web page.
 Presently, the server does not calculate times (just returns the current time).
 Other things may be missing; add them as needed.
 As always, you should fork and then clone this repository, make your changes, and test on the specified server at least once before you submit.